4 Things A Vitamin B12 Deficiency Can Lead To

 - Dementia

-Know that commonly used medications like the diabetes drug metformin, birth control pills and acid suppressing meds can deplete the body of B12, promoting these concerning side effects.
-If you are on these medications, work with your provider to monitor blood levels or consider supplementation.
+Know that commonly used medications like the diabetes drug metformin, birth control pills and acid suppressing meds for reflux can deplete the body of B12, promoting these concerning side effects.

 Animal-derived foods, including dairy, eggs, meat, fish and poultry are the only food sources of B12, so this important vitamin is often deficient in vegan diets.
 Those with weaker digestive health may be at risk as well.
 Good sources are clams, herring, cooked oysters and wild Alaskan salmon.